root-project/web/manual/trees/index.md

    caption="The variable `Cost` and `Age` with a selection drawn in a histogram."
 %}

 Next, the fourth pad is activated and the histogram is drawn with the draw option `surf2`.
-Refer to the [THistPainter](https://root.cern/doc/master/classTHistPainter.html) class for possible draw options.
+Refer to the {% include ref class="THistPainter" %} class for possible draw options.

 {% highlight C++ %}
    root [11] myCanvas->cd(4)